openstack-archive/fuel-plugin-lma-collector/doc/user/source/configure_alarms.rst

    :alt: Message flow for the AFD and GSE metrics
    :align: center

-The AFD and GSE Plugins
+The AFD and GSE plugins
 -----------------------

 In the current version of StackLight, there are three types of GSE plugins: